lobbeque/chronoblox/README.md

 ### Note

-This version of Chronoblox only implements a [stochastic block model approach](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html) in order to infer the node groups.
+This version of Chronoblox only implements a [stochastic block model](https://graph-tool.skewed.de/static/doc/demos/inference/inference.html) approach in order to infer the node groups.
+Futur version will include a label-based grouping strategy and the louvain algorithm.